 Ezra Meeker – Champion of the Oregon Trail

-Over the summer months our numismatic travels took us to great historical cities like Boston and Philadelphia.
+Over the summer months, our numismatic travels took us to great historical cities like Boston and Philadelphia.
 And this week we travel to Baltimore, another city rich in early Americana.
-Of course, across the nation there are local historical sites and, more specifically, sites of numismatic interest.
-Over the last 200 plus years, our mints have aided the extraction from a number of precious metal lodes.
-Now many of the once thriving businesses are gone, with a few remaining as mint and mining museums or historical landmarks.
+Of course, there are local historical sites across the nation and, more specifically, sites of numismatic interest.
+Over the last 200 plus years, our mints have aided the extraction of a number of precious metal lodes.
+Now many of the once-thriving businesses are gone, with a few remaining as mint and mining museums or historical landmarks.

-Recently we took the family to a large state fair located in the city of Puyallup (pyoo-al-uh p).
-One of the town’s principal founders was a pioneer who travelled to the Oregon Territory in the mid-nineteenth century.
+Recently we took the family to a large state fair located in the city of Puyallup (pyoo-al-uhp).
+One of the town’s principal founders was a pioneer who traveled to the Oregon Territory in the mid-nineteenth century.
 He eventually settled in the foothills of Mt.
 Rainier.
 This man was Ezra Meeker.
 His contributions to the northwest are many, but he is best remembered nationally for his extensive work on having the Oregon Trail marked.

 According to the Meeker Mansion website, “Ezra Meeker became the self-appointed champion of the Oregon Trail in 1906, when at the age of 76, accompanied by two oxen, a wagon, a driver and a dog, he made his way from his front yard to Washington D.C., by way of New York City.”

 The first Oregon Trail commemoratives rolled off the press 75 years after Meeker’s original trek.
-After the initial run, additional mintages were struck until 1939.
-John Sinnock’s design from sketches done by John Frederick Lewis is arguably one of America’s most beautiful numismatic examples.
-The Oregon Trail remains a very popular series.
-And on the back is depicted an ox drawn wagon said to be inspired by Ezra and his travels.
+After the initial run in 1926, additional mintages were struck in 1933 – 1934 and then continually from 1936 until 1939.
+Designed by a husband and wife team, Laura Gardin Frasier’s standing Indian and James Earl Fraser’s Conestoga design combine for arguably one of the most beautiful coins in U.S. numismatics.
+Fraser’s ox-drawn wagon is said to be inspired by Ezra and his travels.
 The colorful story of Meeker proves that no matter where you live, look hard enough and you’ll likely find a piece of numismatic lore.
-For me it’s at the Meeker Mansion in a small city with the funny name – Puyallup.
+For me, it’s at the Meeker Mansion in a small city with the funny name – Puyallup.

 Pinnacle Rarities, Inc., one of the most respected dealers in high-grade, certified U.S. coinage.
 On thier site you will enjoy a wealth of informative articles, as well as access to one of the finest quality inventories of PCGS and NGC certified rare coins on the market.